 Street Soccer NI is a charity set up for the disadvantaged groups of society such as the homeless, people with addictions, mental health issues, ex prisoners, refugees, asylum seekers and long term unemployed.
 We aim to bring positive change to people’s lives using football.
-We run 10 weekly sessions in Belfast and Derry/Londonderry including women’s football and learning disability football.
-Over 100 people go through our sessions every week which last between 1-2 hours.
+We run weekly sessions in Belfast, Coleraine, Derry/Londonderry, Bangor and Downpatrick including women’s football and learning disability football.
+Over 200 people go through our sessions every week which last between 1-2 hours.
 Alongside the football we offer support with housing, employment, education, addictions, mental health issues and more.

 Street Soccer was birthed in 2009 when Co- Founders Justin McMinn and Aidan Byrne were working in a homeless hostel in East Belfast.
 When working in the hostel and playing football regularly with the residents they had a dream of setting up a weekly project were other hostels and organisations could join in free of charge.
 They also heard about the Homeless World Cup that takes place every year and that Northern Ireland was unrepresented, that was something they wanted to change.
 A short while after with support from Belfast Community Sports Development Network and Irish Football Association they started their first pilot project in Feb 2010 at Shaftesbury Community Centre.
 After a successful 2 months pilot they continued the project the rest of they year.
 The year after in partnership with the IFA they started another project in Derry running from Magee Campus.
-Today we have grown to have 10 weekly sessions in Belfast and Derry including a women's project and learning disability project.
+Today we have grown to have 16 weekly sessions across Northern Ireland including a women's project, a volleyball project, fitness classes and learning disability projects.

 In 2013 Street Soccer developed the first men's homeless Northern Ireland team and attended the Homeless World Cup in Poznan, Poland.
 Since then we have been to seven Homeless World Cups including Chile, Mexico, Norway and Holland.
 In 2017 Street Soccer developed their first women's team and brought them to the Homeless World Cup in Oslo along with the men's team.